Cognitive neuroscience: Recent trends

-Recently the focus of research had expanded from the localization of brain area(s) for specific functions in the adult brain using a single technology.
+Recently the focus of research has expanded from the localization of brain area(s) for specific functions in the adult brain using a single technology.
 Studies have been diverging in several different directions: exploring the interactions between different brain areas, using multiple technologies and approaches to understand brain functions, and using computational approaches.
 Advances in non-invasive functional neuroimaging and associated data analysis methods have also made it possible to use highly naturalistic stimuli and tasks such as feature films depicting social interactions in cognitive neuroscience studies.

 In recent years, there have been a lot of new advancements in the field of Cognitive Neuroscience.
 One new technique that has emerged is called shadow imaging.
 This method has combined different aspects of various neuroimaging techniques to create one that is more versatile.
 It uses standard light microscopy and melds it with fluorescence labeling of the interstitial fluid in the brain's extracellular space.
-This technique can help researchers get a bigger and more detailed look at brain tissue.
-This can help researchers understand more on anatomy and viability for their experiments.
+This technique can help researchers get a bigger and more detailed look at brain tissue and can help researchers understand more on anatomy and viability for their experiments.
 This technique has helped to see neurons, microglia, tumor cells and blood capillaries more closely.
 Shadow imaging is a new approach that shows a lot of promise in the field of neuroimaging.

 Another very recent trend in cognitive neuroscience is the use of optogenetics to explore circuit function and its behavioral consequences.
-This new technology is a combination of genetic targeting of certain neurons and using the imaging technology to see targets in living neurons.
-This technique allows scientists to see the neurons while they are still intact in animals and be able to trace the electrical happenings in that cell.
+This new technology is a combination of genetic targeting of certain neurons and use of the imaging technology to see these targets in living neurons.
+This technique allows scientists to see the neurons while they are still intact in animals and be able to trace the electrical phenomena in that cell.
 This new technology has been used successfully in many experiments and it is helping researchers in observing brain activity and understanding its role in disease, behavior and function.

-Researchers have also modified a fMRI and made it more efficient, in a technique called direct imaging of neuronal activity or DIANA.
+Researchers have also modified a fMRI machine and made it more efficient, in a technique called direct imaging of neuronal activity or DIANA.
 This group of researchers changed the software to collect data every 5 milliseconds, which is 8 times faster than what the normal technique captures.
-After, the software can stitch together all of the images taken during the imaging and create a full slice of the brain.
+Afterwards, the software can stitch together all of the images taken during the imaging and create a full slice of the brain.

-In 2024, Prof. in bioengineering at RTU Liepaja Academy Igor Val Danilov introduced the natural neurostimulation hypothesis that explains the neuromodulation mechanism during pregnancy.
-Because the natural neurostimulation contributes to developing the healthy nervous system during pregnancy, artificial neurostimulation with the physical characteristics of a mother's care for her fetus scaled to the parameters of the specific patient can treat the injured nervous system.
-Basing on this insight, the novel APIN neurostimulation technique was introduced.
+In 2024, Prof. of bioengineering Igor Val Danilov introduced the natural neurostimulation hypothesis that explains the neuromodulation mechanism during pregnancy.
+Because the natural neurostimulation contributes to developing a healthy nervous system during pregnancy, artificial neurostimulation with the physical characteristics of a mother's care for her fetus scaled to the parameters of the specific patient can treat the injured nervous system.
+Based on this insight, the novel APIN neurostimulation technique was introduced.
 The APIN technique exerts its neurotherapeutic effect by inducing mitochondrial stress and microvascular vasodilation of the specific neuronal circuits during an intensive cognitive load.